-CVD Investigation of U.S. Ethanol
+CVD INVESTIGATION OF U.S. CORN - PERU

-On May 10, 2017, the Government of Peru initiated a CVD investigation on imports of ethanol from the United States (there is no accompanying antidumping proceeding).
-The investigation is being conducted by Peru's Antidumping and Countervailing Duty Commission (CDS) within the National Institute for the Defense of Competition and Protection of Intellectual Property (INDECOPI).
-The case covers eight federal government subsidy programs and 28 programs administered by 17 different states.
-The final determination is expected in early 2018.
+On July 24, 2018, the Government of Peru initiated a CVD investigation on imports of corn from the United States

+(there is no accompanying antidumping proceeding).
+As with the Peru ethanol proceeding, this investigation is being conducted by Peru's Antidumping and Countervailing Duty Commission (INDECOPI).
+The case covers eight federal government programs alleged to benefit U.S. corn producers.
+The final determination is expected in mid-2019.